 These Amish friendship bread pumpkin scones are the perfect way to use your friendship bread starter.
 Canned pumpkin and butterscotch chips make these scones perfect for all your fall baking!

 The Sweet Precision Kitchen is up and running at my new location in Ann Arbor, Michigan.
-Matt and I spent the past two weekends getting settled into our new space.
-This included combining our pots and pans and deciding what things need to go... or stay in many cases.
+Matt and I spent the past two weekends settling into our new space.
+This included combining our pots and pans and deciding what things needed to go... or stay in many cases.
 Although this might sound like a simple process, it definitely involved some compromises.

 Heather's Helpful Hints